Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: Main Results

-This theorem does not refer to which option comes true in each ``or" phrase of condition \eqref{eqn:dr}, while item (1) of Theorem \ref{thm:ab} below has something to do with this question.
-Theorem \ref{thm:pqr} is presented at the beginning because it concerns the principal part $\bp$ of the data $\lambda$, but its proof will be given rather late in \S 8 (Proposition \ref{prop:dr}), preceded by the proofs of Theorems \ref{thm:gpf-d}, \ref{thm:ab}, \ref{thm:ab-rf} and \ref{thm:D-r} below.
-The second result is regarding the duality for $(\rA)$-solutions in $\cD^-$. \begin{theorem} The duality $\lambda \mapsto \lambda'$ defined by \eqref{eqn:duality} yields an involution on the set of all $(\rA)$-solutions in $\cD^-$.
-For those solutions it induces a transformation of gamma product formulas:
+The first result is regarding a description of duality for $(\rA)$-solutions in $\cD^-$. \begin{theorem} The duality $\lambda \mapsto \lambda'$ induces an involution on the set of all $(\rA)$-solutions in $\cD^-$.
+For those solutions it yields a transformation of gamma product formulas

 where $C'$ is a positive constant, $d$ is the number given by formula \eqref{eqn:d}, while